 Resource group and virtual network

 First, we create a resource group that contains all the resources that we need.
-Since private Cloud Shell is a preview feature, it is currently only available in West US and West Central US.
-So I’ll create my resource group in West US.
+Since private Cloud Shell is a preview feature (at the time of writing), it is currently only available in West US and West Central US.
+So I'll create my resource group in West US.

 Then, we need to create a virtual network which will contain all our isolated workloads.
 I'm using a 10.0.0.0/16 address prefix for the Virtual Network, but you can use anything you see fit.

 Now you can go ahead and deploy the rest of the network resources using the ARM Template Microsoft has nicely prepared for us.
 But that's not why we’re here, so let's continue!

 If you recall from earlier in this blog post, one of the important services for making the private Cloud Shell work is Azure Container Instances.
 In order to reach your private resources, this needs to be deployed to a subnet in your virtual network.
 So lets make some subnets!